zknoebel/bankingApp/README.md

 ##### Select an option by typing the word and then pressing enter.

 Each option is a single word consisting only of letters from the english alphabet and is not case sensitive.
+A user must login before using any other functions, besides EXIT.
+Administrators will be able to use all options.
+Normal users can only effect their own account, with the exception of transferring money to other accounts.

         ADD         - Add money to an account.
-        ACCOUNT - Modify account information.
+        ADDUSER     - Add a new user account.
+(Aministrator only) ACCOUNT     - Modify account information.
-        CONVERSIONS - show current currency conversion ratios CREATE - Create a new bank account.
-        DELETE - Remove account from database.
-(CANNOT BE UNDONE) EXIT - Close program.
+        CONVERSIONS - show current currency conversion ratios.
+(Aministrator only) CREATE      - Create a new bank account.
+(Aministrator only) DELETE      - Remove a bank account from database.
+(CANNOT BE UNDONE) (Aministrator only) DELUSER     - Remove a user account from the database.
+(CANNOT BE UNDONE) (Aministrator only) EXIT        - Close program.
-        HELP - Display options.
+        HELP        - Display adminOptions.
-        MAINT - Allow currency conversion data to be entered (or read in).
         LIST        - Print a list of all current accounts.
+        MAINT       - Allow currency conversion data to be entered.
+(Aministrator only) SUBTRACT    - Remove money from an account.
         TRANSFER    - Move funds from one account to another.
-        WITHDRAW - Remove money from an account.
+        WITHDRAW    - Same function as SUBTRACT.

 The first time the program is started, there will be no accounts in the database.
 Use the CREATE option to add new accounts.
 The currency conversion ratios start at 1:1:1 and they can be changed with the MAINT option.